Every Company Leaving California: 2020-2023

 First, the employees start to work from home.
 Then, the companies go fully remote.
 Then, the company itself moves to a better jurisdiction.

-In this article, we’re talking about the third-order effect of the remote work revolution: companies leaving states.
+In this report, we’re talking about the third-order effect of the remote work revolution: companies leaving states.
 In the United States, the biggest trend has been with companies leaving California.

-Below, you’ll find all of the companies leaving California since 2020.
-Whenever a company announces its plans to leave the state, we’ll update the list.
+Below, you’ll find the data on all of the companies leaving California since 2020.
+We’ll update the full list (which you can access here) whenever a company announces its plans to leave the state.

 Company